 Several things may lead a person to develop spider veins on the legs, face or elsewhere around the body.
 These include obesity, a hereditary history of spider veins, pregnancy, puberty, menopause, or other hormonal changes.
 The frequency at which spider veins develops also increases as one ages.
 Spider veins are also more common in women than men.

-The lifestyle one leads can also lead someone to developing spider veins.
-Occupations with a lot of standing, such as nurses, hairstylists and teachers are at a higher risk of developing spider veins on legs.
+When looking at general lifestyle factors, occupations with a lot of standing, such as nurses, hairstylists and teachers are at a higher risk of developing spider veins on legs.

 At Vein Care, we provide the most comprehensive spider vein treatment Melbourne has to offer.
 There is no reason that someone should have to suffer with spider veins anymore, as we provide a range of treatments proven to be effective in spider vein removal.